 |View Item||View Item||View Item|

 Below you will find the best hikes in the Canyonlands National Park in the Island in the Sky district.
 Check our hiking tips, before you go for a hike.
 Furthermore, check our list of essential things that you should take on a day hike.
-But, remember, that if you plan overnight hike you must have a permit.
+Remember, that if you plan an overnight hike, you must have a permit.

 Distance: 0.5 mi / 0.8 km round trip